Minecraft-Modded-War/Hbm-s-Nuclear-Tech-GIT/README.md

-# <u>**HBM Nuclear Tech Mod - 1.12.2 Alcater Edition**</u>
+# <u>**HBM MCW Nuclear Tech Mod - 1.12.2**</u>

-This is my 1.12.2 custom version of the mod
+This is our mod dedicated to making HBM have less bullsh*t and be more optimized!

-which is forked from the fork made by [TheOriginalGolem](https://github.com/TheOriginalGolem/Hbm-s-Nuclear-Tech-GIT) which is forked from the port made by [Drillgon200](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT) which is ported from the original mod made by [HBMTheBobcat](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).
+This is a fork of 1.12.2 custom version of the mod HBM which is forked from the fork made by [Alcater](https://github.com/Alcatergit/Hbm-s-Nuclear-Tech-GIT) which is forked from the fork made by [TheOriginalGolem](https://github.com/TheOriginalGolem/Hbm-s-Nuclear-Tech-GIT) which is forked from the port made by [Drillgon200](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT) which is ported from the original mod made by [HBMTheBobcat](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).

-The latest version can be found on [Curse](https://www.curseforge.com/minecraft/mc-mods/hbms-nuclear-tech-mod-1-12-2-alcater-edition) or under the [Releases page](https://github.com/Alcatergit/Hbm-s-Nuclear-Tech-GIT/releases).
+Our versions will be published in the releases tab.

 ### **Want to contribute?**